 Wait times for publicly funded assessments can be long, but pursuing an autism assessment through a private clinician is a possibility.
 Please note that private assessments do have a cost associated to them.

 Private assessments can be a good alternative for those under the age of 18 seeking a shorter wait time.
 For those over the age of 18, it’s the only option as there are currently no publicly funded assessments specifically for autism in BC.

 Diagnosis of ASD is in-depth and done by a team of qualified professionals working to specific criteria.
-This team usually includes a psychiatrist and speech-language pathologist that perform screening tests and gather information from other sources.
+This team usually includes a psychologist and speech-language pathologist that perform screening tests and gather information from other sources.

 Sources of information used for diagnosis can include but are not limited to:

 - Vision Screening

 - Medical history and general health